SCHOOL MEALS PROVISION

 Some children may require extra support during their school life either with learning difficulties or emotional or behavioural difficulties.
 If a child requires extra support we will always inform parents before drawing up a programme for them.
 Occasionally, with parental permission, we may call upon help from outside agencies.

 The local authority also has services available for children with special educational needs and disabilities known as The Local Offer.
-Further information on The Local Offer can be found using the following link:
+Further information on The Local Offer can be found using the following here

-The local authority also produce a newsletter – SNIX NEWS – for children with special educational needs or disabilities and their families, which can be accessed by using the following link:
+The local authority also produce a newsletter – SNIX NEWS – for children with special educational needs or disabilities and their families.

 At Whitehills we are determined that children understand the benefits and the dangers of technology including using the Internet.
 We have worked closely with Alan MacKensie, a recognised E-Safety expert, to ensure we are providing suitable and up-to-date information to the children and to support parents.
 We regularly provide links to Alan’s E-Safety newsletters for parents and Alan has visited the school to talk to parents, governors and staff about current issues of E-Safety.
 His E-Safety newsletter can be viewed by clicking on the following:

-We are currently promoting the NSPCC campaign Share Aware which empowers parents to be knowledgeable and talk to their children about different games, apps and social networking sites.
+We are promoting the NSPCC Keeping Children Safe Online which empowers parents to be knowledgeable and talk to their children about different games, apps and social networking sites.
 Further guidance can be found on the following website:

 The booklets for parents is also available from our website as a download.
 Please click on the link below: